50 funded PhD studentships will be available over the next 5 years for UK and EU students.

 The vision is to underpin a ‘design and supply’ paradigm instead of the current road map of inventing, developing then manufacturing.
 This approach will assist industry to mitigate against wasted development time and costs and to focus on products and processes where the risk of failure is reduced.
 The research projects range from original research delivered entirely within an academic environment through to fundamental research in partnership with industry.

-Minimum 2:1 or Merit Masters level degree (e.g. MEng, MChem, MPhys, MSc) or equivalent from areas including but not limited to: Chemical Engineering, Chemistry, Materials Science and Engineering, Physics, Mathematics and Statistics, and Food Science.
-We will also consider applicants with a degree equivalent to a UK first class honours in an engineering, mathematics or science discipline and with at least 1 year industry experience.
+Minimum 2:1 for MEng, MChem, MPhys (i.e. an enhanced 4 year degree), or 2:1 with a Merit MSc equivalent from areas including but not limited to: Chemical Engineering, Chemistry, Materials Science and Engineering, Physics, Mathematics and Statistics and Food Science.
+We will also consider applicants with Bachelor degree with 1st class Hons with a minimum of 2 years experience in industry.

 A full standard studentship, consisting of academic fees and a maintenance grant.
 See website for details.